leno3003/faceSwapAugmentation/README.md

 `conda env create -f environment.yml`.
 This command must be run for each file in the `envs` folder.

-**Check all the submodule's repositories for further instruction about the installation of each and single element of the pipeline.**
+**Check all the submodule's repositories for further instructions about the installation of each and single element of the pipeline.**

 In order to use `KDEF` as face dataset, it must be placed in the